Calculation jobs and batch system

 This might be important if you request fewer cores per node than available (96 on our LB 2 phase I nodes).
 In this case, Slurm could dispatch other jobs of the same user to the node.
 While permitted in general, this could adversely affect the runtime behaviour of the first job (possibly distorting timing and performance analyses).

-Jobs of other users are not permitted anyhow on nodes already running jobs -- our Slurm configuration is per se user-exclusive.
+Except for GPU nodes, jobs of other users are not permitted anyhow on nodes already running jobs -- our Slurm configuration for the default MPI nodes is per se user-exclusive.

 --gres=class:type:# accelerator specification, eg. GPUs